-If we close your account or end the relationship between us, after exercising our right of set-off, we will pay any remaining money in the account to you.
+If we close your account or end the relationship between us, after exercising our right of combination and set-off, we will pay any remaining money in the account to you.
 If your money is held in a foreign currency account, we may convert such amounts into Australian Dollars using the prevailing HSBC exchange rate that is applicable at the time, irrespective of the currency in which such monies are held.

-Before we pay what is left to you, if you still owe us money and don't pay this when we ask, we may take legal action against you to recover these amounts.
+Before we pay what is left to you, if you still owe us money and don't pay this when we ask, we may take legal action against you to recover these amounts where it is reasonably necessary to do so to protect our legitimate interests.
 If you do not owe any further money, we will pay you the amount of any credit balance.
 You're responsible for cancelling payments into and out of your account.
-You must destroy any unused cheques and your card.
+You must destroy your card and where you were issued a cheque book linked to your account, any unused cheques.

-The terms of this agreement continue to apply for so long as you have an account or product with us and if applicable, until all monies you owe us have been fully repaid.
+The terms of our agreement continue to apply for so long as you have an account or product with us and if applicable, until all monies you owe us have been fully repaid.

-52. HELP WE CAN OFFER IF YOU WANT TO SWITCH TO ANOTHER BANK ACCOUNT
+51. HELP WE CAN OFFER IF YOU WANT TO SWITCH TO ANOTHER BANK ACCOUNT